stefanbaur/google-cloud-x2go-server/README.md

 	test -d gopath && mv gopath gopath_old ln -s google-cloud-x2go-server/gopath gopath
 ### Edit the file ~/.gcs-x2go (again, inside the Google Cloud Shell browser window)
-*Feel free to change the values of <code>SERVERNAME</code>, <code>USERNAME</code>, and <code>USERREALNAME</code>, but remember that setting any of the username or servername values to a name usually associated with you will mean you are no longer anonymous.*
 	export SERVER_USE_ROOT=true
 	export SERVERNAME=demoserver
 	export CHROOTDEBVERSION="bullseye"
 	export USERNAME=demouser
 	export USERREALNAME="John Doe"
+*Note: Feel free to change the values of <code>SERVERNAME</code>, <code>USERNAME</code>, and <code>USERREALNAME</code>, but remember that setting any of the username or servername values to a name usually associated with you will mean you are no longer anonymous.*
 ## How to set up and run the server:
 1. Run this command inside the Google Cloud Shell browser window every time your instance was offline (or if you ran <code>destroyserver</code> before):<code>createserver</code>
 2. To actually start the server, run <code>startserver-tor</code> inside the Google Cloud Shell browser window